juliaguida/oystercard/pills/cucumber.md

 See how the *Given / When / Then* lines are now `pending` tests?
-The description of the tests have been dropped in as a Regex - you could use strings instead but Regexes are safer and the default.
+The description of the tests have been dropped in as a Regex - you could use strings instead but regexes are safer and the default.

 We're going to be writing what each of these steps means in Ruby in each of the `pending` gaps.
 The first step is to put the above in a file called